ARE YOU WORKING? IF SO, ARE YOU ELIGIBLE FOR DISABILITY BENEFITS?

 WORKING AND APPLYING FOR SSD BENEFITS

-If you try to work and you earn under the SGA amount or your work doesn’t last more than a few months, then you can still apply for benefits.
+If you try to work and you earn under the SGA amount or your work doesn’t last more than a few months, then you can still file for SSD benefits.
 Some people try to work despite their severe illness.
-If you have questions about whether a medical condition is a barrier to work, read here.
+Learn about whether a medical condition is a barrier to work.

-If you live in Utah, then we have Utah SSDI information here.
-We also have Nevada benefit information.
+If you live in Utah, then we have Utah SSDI information.
+We also have Nevada SSDI benefit information.
 The same amount of money in the above table defines SGA.
 This is true even if the cost of living is higher in California than Nevada.
+Learn about California SSDI and SSI benefits.

 - Send you the paperwork you need to become our client